top of page

 Pledge Your PTO Graphics.png

-Our Impact: Scientifically Proven Wellness Programs
+Our Impact: Evidence-Informed Wellness Programs

 This impact is seen in moms like Ana, a 2023 Cohort graduate who shared, “BLOOM transformed my approach to wellness.
 I’m actively seeking different modes to heal and become a better mother.”

 BLOOM Cohort participants also leave the program completing a SMART goal.
 Graduates have been able to fulfill lifelong dreams like submitting a children's book manuscript to a publisher, applying to an artistic representation agency, and creating a media platform.
 With an 84% graduation rate, alumni have leveraged the Professional and Leadership Development certificates they gain into opportunities like securing new jobs, exploring trades, going back to school, and entrepreneurship — acts that improve their quality of life.
+At BLOOM, women emerge as dreamers and builders.
+Families reach new horizons.

 PYPTO WEBSITE (3).png